• ★★ Donate Now ★★

 About Perry Will

-I am a true native Coloradan and bring a perspective that is much needed in the General Assembly.
+I am a true native Coloradan and bring a perspective that is much needed in Western Colorado.
 I believe in personal responsibility, free enterprise, and smaller government with less regulation and red tape.
 I will continue to champion rural Colorado in an urban dominated Legislature and represent our rural and western slope values and way of life for our future and our children’s future by protecting our heritage.

 I promise you honest, strong, determined and principled leadership.
-It is a privilege and honor to serve the great people of House District 57.
-I respectfully ask for your vote on November 8th.
+It is a privilege and honor to serve the great people of Garfield County.
+I respectfully ask for your vote on November 5th.

 A Champion for Rural Healthcare

-According to a 2020 report from the Center for Improving Value in Healthcare, residents of HD57 are paying over $3000 a year more annually than Denver area residents for the same health coverage, the most expensive healthcare costs in the country.
+According to a 2020 report from the Center for Improving Value in Healthcare, residents of Western Colorado are paying over $3000 a year more annually than Denver area residents for the same health coverage, the most expensive healthcare costs in the country.

 Perry Will has proven to be an effective bipartisan leader when working to find solutions to lower costs and increase healthcare quality and access for rural Colorado.